 POWER BASIC supports simple numeric variables, numeric array variables, simple string variables, and string array variables.
 The two numeric variable formats are used extensively in POWER BASIC statements and arithmetic operations, while the two string variable formats are used extensively for string-character manipulation and output.
 Note that if any POWER BASIC numeric variable is referenced by a BASIC statement or command and the variable has not been previously defined, it will result in a "UNDEFINED VARIABLE" error.
 Also note that if any string variable is referenced and has not previously been defined, the string variable will be defined as a null string.
-"POWER BASIC will allow approximately 140 distinct variables.
-Any attempt to define more than this will result in a "TOO MANY VARIABLES" error message."

-3.7.1 Simple variables
+3.7.1 SIMPLE VARIABLES

-Names for simple numeric variables must begin with a capital letter (A-Z) and may be followed by one or two capital letters or a number in the range 0-127.
-Names for variables may not be the same as POWER BASIC key words or the beginning of the same, (i.e., SIN is not a valid name nor is LIS since it is the same as the first three characters in the command LIST).
+Names for simple numeric variables must begin with a capital letter (A-Z) and may be followed by one or two more capital letters or a number in the range 0-127.
+Names for variables may not be the same as POWER BASIC key words or the beginning of the same, i.e., SIN is not a valid name nor is LIS since it is the same as the first three characters in the command LIST.